Welcome to

 The good news is that children can safely get back on track using a CDC-approved catch-up schedule.

-- You do not need to restart a vaccine series.
+- You should never restart a vaccine series.

 - Your child's provider can create a catch-up plan.